jonklein/niex/README.md

 Markdown cells are used for human-readable text using the [Markdown format](https://www.markdownguide.org/basic-syntax/).

 Code cells are used to store & execute Elixir code.
 To use a code cell, simply populate the cell and execute it using the "run" button.
 The cell output field will display the result of the execution.
+Cells must be explicity executed - if you make changes to code that other cells are dependent on, you must explicitly rerun those cell commands in order.

+#### Notebook & Interpreter State

+Like running an IEx session, Niex maintains an internal interpreter state that is **independent of the order of commands in the notebook**, and **is not saved in the notebook**.
+This means that when you open a saved notebook, you must execute each cell in order to restore internal state.

 #### Asynchronous execution